Nash Motors: History

-Charles Nash convinced the chief engineer of GM's Oakland Division, Finnish-born Nils Eric Wahlberg, to move to Nash's new company.
-The first Nash engine introduced in 1917 by Wahlberg had overhead valves., which Nash had learned about while working for Buick.
-Wahlberg is also credited with helping to design flow-through ventilation that is used today in nearly every motor vehicle.
+Charles Nash convinced the chief engineer of GM's Oakland Division, Finnish-born Nils Erik Wahlberg, to move to Nash's new company.
+The first Nash engine introduced in 1917 by Wahlberg had overhead valves, which Nash had learned about while working for Buick.
+Wahlberg is also credited with helping design the flow-through ventilation used since then in nearly every motor vehicle.

 Introduced in 1938, Nash's Weather Eye directed fresh, outside air into the car's fan-boosted, filtered ventilation system, where it was warmed (or cooled), and then removed through rearward placed vents.
 The process also helped to reduce humidity and equalize the slight pressure differential between the outside and inside of a moving vehicle.

 Another unique feature of Nash cars was the unequal wheel tracks.
 The front wheels were set slightly narrower than the rear, thus adding stability and improving cornering.
-Wahlberg was also an early proponent of wind tunnel testing for vehicles and during World War II worked with Theodore (Ted) Ulrich in the development of Nash's radically styled Airflyte models.
+Wahlberg was also an early proponent of wind tunnel testing for vehicles and, during World War II, worked with Theodore (Ted) Ulrich in the development of Nash's radically styled Airflyte models.

-Nash's slogan from the late 1920s and 1930s was "Give the customer more than he has paid for" and the cars lived up to it.
+Nash's slogan from the late 1920s and 1930s was "Give the customer more than he has paid for," and the cars lived up to it.
 Innovations included a straight-eight engine with overhead valves, twin spark plugs, and nine crankshaft bearings in 1930.
 The 1932 Ambassador Eight had synchromesh transmissions and free wheeling, automatic centralized chassis lubrication, a worm-drive rear end, and its suspension was adjustable inside the car.
-A long-time proponent of automotive safety, Nash was among the early mid- and low-priced cars to offer four-wheel brakes.
+A longtime proponent of automotive safety, Nash was among the early mid- and low-priced cars that offered four-wheel brakes.

-The Nash was a success among consumers that meant for the company "selling for a long time has been 100% a production problem... month after month all the cars that could be produced were sold before they left the factory floor."
+The Nash was a success among consumers, which meant for the company, "selling for a long time has been 100% a production problem... month after month, all the cars that could be produced were sold before they left the factory floor."